TNuzzi/interview-app/README.md

 #### Here is another video about why I changed the design (v2): ####

 #### Reason's for the redesign ####
-Understand app design is as important is coding.
-For this app, I started down the path with my first design and soon realized it may not be the best design for future functionality.
+Understanding app design is important to a well functioning app.
+For this app, I started down the path with my first design and soon realized it may not work for future functionality.
 Meaning, I had visually designed it to be 2 seperate views in a single UIViewController.
-If I wanted to expand on the functionality of either view I had to manage the state of which view (map or list) was being shown and all the supporting buttons/images/etc.  This lead me to redesign the app using a Tabbar controller and make the list and map views each under there own UIViewControllers.
+If I wanted to expand on the functionality of either view I had to manage the state of which view (map or list) was being shown and all the supporting buttons/images/etc.  This lead me to redesign the app using a UITabbarController and make the list and map views each under there own UIViewControllers.

 [![Design V2 video](http://img.youtube.com/vi/7hJ9BCB2nS4/0.jpg)](http://www.youtube.com/watch?v=7hJ9BCB2nS4)

 ## App Development (Coding)

 ### Project Structure ###
 Quick video on the project structure and layout.
 It is pretty straight forward.
-Using the MVC to layout put the appropriate files in their respective groups.
+Using the MVC paradigm to layout put the appropriate files in their respective groups.

 [![Project Structure video](http://img.youtube.com/vi/d-Y2hOMeXAg/0.jpg)](http://www.youtube.com/watch?v=d-Y2hOMeXAg)

 ### Coding Overview Part 1 ###
-This is a longer video where I go into detail about the current code and implementation.
-This is a first pass at part of the implementation.
-I have implementation the CoreLocation, Map, Yelp Service call and Map Pins.
+This is a longer video where I go into detail about the current code implementation.
+This is a first pass of the implementation.
+I am using CoreLocation, MapView, Yelp Service call and Map Annotations.

 [![Coding Overview Part 1 video](http://img.youtube.com/vi/cmRGba1d3sU/0.jpg)](http://www.youtube.com/watch?v=cmRGba1d3sU)